 unless we receive financial assistance from people like you.

-have several programs available.
+have a special program available.
 Every penny counts!Become

 MPR shelter is a life-saving opportunity for dogs that